-PCF Security Guide
+PCF Security and Compliance Guide

 This guide explains how Pivotal Cloud Foundry (PCF) manages network access, roles and permissions, internal communications, container hardening, and other security issues.
 It is intended to give security professionals a complete view of PCF security, and to help all PCF users, not just the security experts, keep the platform secure.

 Pivotal publishes security updates regularly in response to privately- and publicly-reported Common Vulnerabilities and Exposures (CVEs).

 See the latest CVEs on the Pivotal Application Security Team page.

 To learn about Pivotal’s vulnerability reporting and responsible disclosure process, read PCF Security Overview and Policy.

 To learn about the testing, release and security lifecycle of PCF, see PCF Testing, Release, and Security Lifecycle.

 Security Concepts: Provides links to conceptual documentation about how security is implemented sin PCF.